 Although IUDs are safer than ever before, it’s still too soon to tell if some listed long-term risks are truly likely.

 If you’re concerned about your potential risk, talk with a clinician.
 Be prepared to discuss your genetic or family medical history.
-This can help inform the decision you and your clinician make about birth control.
+This can help you and your clinician make a decision about birth control.

 Is it really possible for an IUD to fall out?

-It’s extremely rare for an IUD to completely fall out of your body.
+It’s extremely rare for an IUD to fall out of your body completely.
 If the IUD moves, it typically becomes lodged in the lower cervix, causing a distinctive pain that can’t be ignored.

-Although expulsion often occurs within the first 3 to 6 months of insertion, it can happen at any time — especially if the IUD was inserted after giving birth or if you’re currently nursing.
+Although expulsion often occurs within the first 3–6 months of insertion, it can happen at any time — especially if the IUD was inserted after giving birth or if you’re currently nursing.

-“With my first IUD, my period went away after six months.
-However, [during] the last couple months I started getting my period [again] and cramped a lot,” Trina R. says.
+“With my first IUD, my period went away after 6 months.
+However, [during] the last couple of months, I started getting my period [again] and cramped a lot,” Trina R. says.
 “Then the IUD fell out.”

 For most people, the IUD has more pros than cons — like not having to think about birth control for at least 3 years, depending on the type you get.